projectsesame/sesame/site/content/guides/gateway-api.md

 Either of the above options create:

-- Namespace `projectcontour` to run the Gateway and child resources, i.e. Envoy DaemonSet.
+- Namespace `projectsesame` to run the Gateway and child resources, i.e. Envoy DaemonSet.
-- A Contour custom resource named `contour-gateway-sample` in the operator's namespace.
+- A Sesame custom resource named `Sesame-gateway-sample` in the operator's namespace.
 This resource exposes infrastructure-specific configuration and is referenced by the GatewayClass.
 - A GatewayClass named `sample-gatewayclass` that abstracts the infrastructure-specific configuration from Gateways.
-- A Gateway named `contour` in namespace `projectcontour`.
+- A Gateway named `Sesame` in namespace `projectsesame`.
 This gateway will serve the test application through routing rules deployed in the next step.

 See the next section (Testing the Gateway API) on how to test it all out!